jumbamathews/PitchHere/README.md

   * Heroku

 ## Known Bugs
-No known bugs at the moment
+No known bugs so far

 ## Support Details
 Contact me for further help